53rd Annual Alexandria Scottish Christmas Walk Parade Sponsored by Wegmans

 Neighborhood Impact/Safety: Please be mindful of people around you and know that a significant portion of the route passes residential areas.
 Please dispose of trash properly and spread out along the route.
 Help us ensure that sidewalks remain accessible and passable.
 Please do not cross the parade route in front of vehicles and keep a close eye on children and dogs.

-Road Closures: In order to safely produce the Scottish Christmas Walk Parade, road closures, reserved parking and no parking zones will be in effect on Saturday, December 2.
-See a full list of closures here.
+Road Closures: In order to safely produce the Scottish Christmas Walk Parade, road closures, reserved parking and no parking zones will be in effect on Saturday, December 7.
+Stay tuned for a full list of road closures.

-Taste of Scotland sponsored by The Goodhart Group: The Campagna Center’s Taste of Scotland event on Friday, December 1 at The Atrium Building is SOLD OUT.
+Taste of Scotland sponsored by Passport Auto: The Campagna Center’s Taste of Scotland event takes place Friday, December 6 at The Atrium Building.

 Transportation